FederatedAI/FATE/fate_client/pipeline/README.md

 ```

 In addition, since pipeline is modular, new components can be added to the original pipeline when running prediction.

+## Upload Data

+Pipeline provides functionality to upload local data table.
+Please refer to [upload demo](./demo/pipeline-upload.py) for a quick demo.
+Note that uploading data can be added all at once,
+and the pipeline used to perform upload can be either training or predict pipeline (or, a separate pipeline as in the demo).

 ## Pipeline vs. CLI